vishapoberon/vipak/readme.md

 Once dependencies are downloaded to `build/deps/`, builds work offline.
 Delete the build directory to force re-downloading dependencies.

+### Not implemented

+vipak currently doesn't care about package versions.
+It can check `md5` sums of downloaded files.
+But package version information is ignored for now.

 ## Contributing

 To contribute to vipak or report issues, visit: https://codeberg.org/vishapoberon/vipak